Bamford – Hope Valley Line

 Most recently, Northern have given the group a grant for a nature project at the station.
 The schoolchildren have worked with the volunteers on providing a large bird feeding table on each platform and putting up a bird identification display inside each shelter.
 Their reward has been the enjoyment of watching the birds come to feed and studying their behaviour from close by.

-If you would like to find out more about the Friends of Bamford Station please contact the Chairman, John Stubbs, by email: firstname.lastname@example.org
+If you would like to find out more about the Friends of Bamford Station please contact the Chairman, John Stubbs, email: firstname.lastname@example.org